: A magic user also happens to be a skilled martial artist.

 - Downplayed: Walter is a skilled martial artist and a wizard.
 But most of his magic is focused on making him faster and stronger.

 - Walter took up martial arts because he felt that he couldn't just rely on magic alone in combat.
+Besides there's always a chance of magic being nullified somehow.

 - Or alternatively, magic has limitations which require the user to be physically fit, so he picked an activity that would also have a use in combat.